steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

 #### 4. Follow operation<a name="follow"></a>

-A JSON object with the collected input variables is created in order for the `broadcast` operation to be created.
+A JSON with the collected input variables is created in order for the `data object` within the `broadcast` operation to be completed.

 ```javascript
 const json = JSON.stringify([